-- Proportion of participants with gametocytes: we added: by microscopy and PCR. - We added: Proportion of participants infectious. - We included : Gametocyte density (by microscopy and PCR). - ADDED: Gametocyte clearance time (also called duration of gametocyte carriage).
+- Proportion of participants with gametocytes: we added: by microscopy and PCR; - We added: Proportion of participants infectious; - We included: Gametocyte density (by microscopy and PCR); - We added: Gametocyte clearance time and duration of gametocyte carriage.

 We arranged the primary outcomes to capture the three categories: transmission intensity, infectiousness and potential infectiousness.